donren-leung/Connections-LLM/README.md

         NY Times has a colour system for difficulty

 ### Hi!
 I'm still working on documenting everything I've worked on so far.
-If you are interested to know more about something I haven't written about yet, I'd be happy to discuss this further!
+Depsite the humongous wall of text above, this is still very early days of the project.
+If you are interested to know more about something I haven't written about yet, especially if I've linked you here, I'd be happy to discuss this further!